 How to compare Emirates credit cards

-Weigh up the following features when you compare Emirates credit cards so that you can find one that’s right for you:
+Weigh up the following features when you compare Emirates credit cards so you can find one that’s right for you:

 - Sign-up offers.
-Introductory benefits such as a lump sum of bonus points, an enhanced earn-rate, 0% interest periods or reduced annual fees for the first year add value to the card when you first get it.
+Introductory benefits such as a lump sum of bonus points, an enhanced earn rate, 0% interest periods or reduced annual fees for the first year add value to the card when you first get it.
 But it’s important to also consider the ongoing features if you’re planning to use the card beyond that promotional period.

 How to apply for an Emirates credit card